Hansen333/Hansen33-s-DERO-Miner/README.md

 - [DERO Project](https://github.com/deroproject/derohe)
 - [DERO Community Pools](https://community-pools.mysrv.cloud/)

-- 👉 As part of the DERO community, I'm committed to delivering the best mining experience possible.
+👉 As part of the DERO community, I'm committed to delivering the best mining experience possible.
 I welcome your feedback and suggestions.

 # ToDo

-- Release a version for ARM devices
+- Many More Optimisations (Stay tuned for updates)
 - Release a version for Windows
-- More Optimisations